exercism/abap/docs/CLONE.md

 ## Troubleshooting

 - In case of connection issues, check [SSL Setup](https://docs.abapgit.org/user-guide/setup/ssl-setup.html)
-- In case of error `Package $EXERCISM_DIFFERENCE-OF-SQUARES exceeds ABAP 30-characters name limit`, please use a shorter package name like '$EXER`.
+- In case of error `Package $EXERCISM_DIFFERENCE-OF-SQUARES exceeds ABAP 30-characters name limit`, please use a shorter package name like `$exer`.
 - Some files will show diffs after pulling into your ABAP system.
-These are related to different end-of-file and byte-order-characters and can be ignored.
+Differences related to end-of-file characters or byte-order-marks can be ignored.